Fredy002/vue-parcial/README.md

 # vue-parcial

-This template should help get you started developing with Vue 3 in Vite.
+Developed by Fredy Antonio Almeyda Alania, this template should help you start developing with Vue 3 in Vite.
+Made with love ❤️

 ## Recommended IDE Setup